Private School Act

 School legal persons may apply to establish schools of various kinds and levels simultaneously or successively, and merge registered private schools.

-In accordance with applicable laws and regulations, the school authority shall grant permission to applications by school legal persons for establishing, converting, merging or suspending private schools after taking into account factors including demand and school distribution.
+In accordance with the provisions of school laws of all levels, the competent authority of schools shall grant permission to applications by school legal persons for establishing, converting, merging or closing private schools after taking into account factors including regional demand and school distribution.

-The Ministry shall decide the conditions for and rules governing review of establishment, conversion, merger and suspension of private schools.
+The Ministry shall determine the conditions for and regulations governing review of establishment, conversion, merger and closure of private schools.

 Article 35